ibm-cloud-docs/assistant/dialog-responses-json.md

 Sends commands to the phone integration to control input or output using dual-tone multi-frequency (DTMF) signals.
 (DTMF is a protocol used to transmit the tones that are generated when a user presses keys on a push-button phone.)

-The `command_info.type` field specifies the DTMF command to send.
-The following commands are supported:

-`collect`
-: Collect DTMF keypad input

-`disable_barge_in`
-: Disables DTMF barge-in so that playback from the phone integration is not interrupted when the customer presses a key.

-`enable_barge_in`
-: Enables DTMF barge-in so that the customer can interrupt playback from the phone integration by pressing a key.

-`send`
-: Sends DTMF signals.

-For detailed information about how to use each of these commands, see [Handling phone interactions](/docs/assistant?topic=dialog-voice-actions).

 #### Fields
 {: #dialog-responses-json-dtmf-fields}